 What Causes Asthma?

-There’s a genetic component, but the environment plays a major role.
+There is a genetic component, but the environment plays a significant role.
 The genetic aspect is a tendency to develop an IgE response to airborne allergens.
 However, just like anything else, genetics is only one component.
 The environment you subject yourself to, both inside and outside, is more important.

 One interesting phenomenon surrounding asthma and other allergy-related diseases is something called the “Atopic March.”
 This term refers to the progression of atopic dermatitis (eczema) in infants to allergic rhinitis (“allergies”) and asthma in later childhood.

 Food allergies often accompany environmental allergies, so children often react to things like pollen, cats, dairy, tree nuts, etc., all at once.
 What are the chances that these have a common underlying cause?
 (Pretty good).
 Researchers have even found that early egg sensitivity was associated with allergies and asthma later in life.
 What’s the connection?
 An inflammatory response.